edickie/ciftify/docs/02_cifti-for-your_recon_all.md

 This is adapted from sections of Human Connectome Projects Minimal Processing Pipeline described [in this article](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3720813/) and [available in this github repo](https://github.com/Washington-University/Pipelines/releases).

 The Minimal Processing Pipeline scripts require that a minimum number of HCP standard acquisitions (i.e. T1w, High Resolution T2w, etc) are present. ciftify_recon_all has been adapted from these scripts to convert ANY freesurfer output into an HCP like folder structure.
-It also output less intermediate (unnecessary) files in the process and does standard logging to an ciftify_recon_all.log file.
+It also outputs less intermediate (unnecessary) files in the process and does standard logging to an ciftify_recon_all.log file.

 ### Usage